 In this case, it will depend a bit on how old they are and whether the older ones have daytime or nighttime habits.
 That is, if they do not mind getting up early I recommend going with them early in the morning because it is when less crowds are formed at the Top of the Rock and they can move more freely and quietly through the facilities of the viewpoint.

 On the other hand, if they are night owls who are more active as the day goes by, then I advise you to go in the late afternoon a little before closing time because there will also be fewer people and they can enjoy the views calmly and without crowds of other visitors.
 The important thing is that you don't get overwhelmed by the crowds, that you don't get exhausted and that you feel comfortable during the experience.

-6. And the best time of the year to climb Top of the Rock?
+6. What about the best time of year to climb Top of the Rock?

-Top of the Rock is open every day and can be visited at any time, but since Christmas in New York is unique, this is the best time of the year to visit, hands down.
+Top of the Rock is open every day and can be visited at any time but since Christmas in New York is unique, this is the best time of the year to visit, without any doubt.